 As far as my husband’s medical school plans, he is accepted this year and begins in August!
 I am excited for him but definitely nervous about how this will affect our family travels.
 I believe it will make me even better at relating to my audience on social media, though.
 I plan to incorporate how we handle making time to travel in our busy lives!

 I’ve learned that life is what you make it and if you want something to truly commit and go for it.
 You can truly do anything you set your mind to, whether that be traveling with kids or starting a business.
 Also, most importantly, I’ve realized that life is short!
 If you wait until that perfect moment to travel, it will never happen.
 As the Buddha said, ‘The biggest mistake is you think you have time.'”

 This story was submitted to Love What Matters by Kiersten Brooke DeCook from Atlanta, Georgia.
-Follow her journey on Instagram, TikTok, and her blog.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: